sgillespie/haskell-basics/README.md

    find /etc -maxdepth 1 -mindepth 1 -type f | tr '\n' '\t' | fold -s | column -t

-## Slides
+## Building the Slides

-More useful links and information can be found in the presentation here: [slides](/doc/slides.md)
+More useful links and information can be found in the [slides](/doc/slides.md).

+The presentation can be build with [Pandoc](https://pandoc.org/)

+    pandoc -t dzslides -s doc/slides.md -o doc/slides.html

+Open the presentation with your favorite browser

+    xdg-open doc/slides.html